technosf/RuneAudio/coverarts/README.md

 ## Coverarts Browsing for RuneUI Enhancement

 Update / Create thumbnails for browsing by coverart from local coverart files or ID3 embedded data.
 It will take a while depend on numbers of album for the 1st time.
 Subsequent updates will be on new/changed album/artist names only.
-- Directory to save caverarts
+- Directory to save coverarts
 	- **RuneUI Enhancement** will create directory `coverarts` in:
 		- `USB` - if found and has rw permission
 		- `NAS` - if no USB and has rw permission